Tamilvelan26/Credit-Card-Fraud-Prediction-using-Machine-Learning/README.md

 - Recall
 - F1-Score

-Refer to the `notebooks/credit_card_fraud_analysis.ipynb` for visualizations and performance comparisons.
+Refer to the `Credit Card Fraud Prediction.ipynb` notebook for detailed analysis and visualizations.

 ## Final Model

-The model build by using RandomForest machine learning algorithm gives more accuracy than other machine learning model of 99.999687.
+The model build by using RandomForest machine learning algorithm gives more accuracy score than other machine learning model.